RodneyShag/Git/readme.md

 To merge 1 branch into another, go to the "giving branch" and do a `git pull`.
 Then go to receiving branch, and run 1 of the following merge commands:
 - `git merge <branch_name>` - Run this from receiving branch.
 More info [here](https://www.atlassian.com/git/tutorials/using-branches/git-merge)
 - `git merge <commit_number_from_another_branch>` - Merges another branch (up to the commit number) into this branch.

+## Create new branch and upstream it

+- `git checkout -b myNewBranch` - creates branch
+- `git push --set-upstream origin myNewBranch` - [tells the remote server that a new branch has been created locally, so that it can recreate the same branch](https://www.datree.io/resources/git-create-branch)

 ## Troubleshoot